ladsantos/p-winds/README.md

 The scalable implementation of 1D models allows for atmospheric retrievals to calculate atmospheric escape rates and temperatures.
 In addition, the modular implementation allows for a smooth plugging-in of more complex descriptions to forward model their corresponding spectral signatures (e.g., self-consistent or 3D models).

-A paper describing `p-winds` and its usage for research-grade astronomical applications has been submitted for publication.
-If you use this code in your research, please consider citing the [arXiv pre-print](https://arxiv.org/abs/2111.11370).
+A [paper describing `p-winds`](https://arxiv.org/abs/2111.11370) and its usage for research-grade astronomical applications has been accepted for publication in the journal Astronomy & Astrophysics.
+If you use this code in your research, please consider citing it.

 Background
 ----------